Barack Obama Hits Campaign Trail with First In-Person Event for Biden

 Former President Barack Obama returns to Philadelphia on Wednesday for his first in-person 2020 campaign event for Joe Biden.

-His debut will be in the same city in which the Obamas joined Bill and Hillary Clinton during their final campaign stop before the 2016 election.
+With 13 days to go, his debut will be in the same city in which the Obamas joined Bill and Hillary Clinton during their final campaign stop before the 2016 election.

 It comes as Biden took to social media on Tuesday afternoon and tweeted his confidence in victory from his basement: